 The remuneration committee’s terms of reference require that it includes two or more independent non-executive Directors.

-The remuneration committee currently includes two independent non-executive Directors.
-It is chaired by Ivor Colin Shrago and the other member is Dennis Kian Jing Ow.
+The remuneration committee currently includes one independent non-executive Directors.
+It is chaired by Ivor Colin Shrago.
 The committee is expected to meet not less than twice a year.

 The remuneration committee will also be responsible for determining at what point the Company should adopt any form of share option plan, considering the grant of options under any such plan and, in particular, the price per share and the application of the performance standards which may apply to any grant, ensuring in determining such remuneration packages and arrangements, due regard is given to any relevant legal requirements.